Skip to content

 • Flexible by design: choose your preferred assistant for each stage of planning and implementation.

-• Customizable prompts: tune templates for Ready-to-Code and Code to match your workflow.
+• Customizable prompts: tune templates for Task Plan and Code generation to match your workflow.

 • Context that stays grounded: Scaffold keeps project requirements, decisions, and knowledge in your workspace so AI outputs stay aligned with real project context.